colehpage/colehpage/README.md

 Founding senior engineer at HyperDX, an open-source observability platform acquired by ClickHouse.
 Equity and tax modeling at Compound Planning.
 Co-founder and CPO at Constellation Analytics, building pricing models for insurance underwriters.
-At Sigma360, co-inventor on two patents applying NLP to structure filings into entity-level credit and counterparty risk models:
+At Sigma360, first engineer and senior manager of data & research as well as co-inventor on two patents applying NLP to structure filings into entity-level credit and counterparty risk models:
 [US20220147717A1](https://patents.google.com/patent/US20220147717A1),
 [US20190164015A1](https://patents.google.com/patent/US20190164015A1).